Assouad, Fano, and Le Cam with Interaction: A Unifying Lower Bound Framework and Characterization for Bandit Learnability: Introduction

-Given the differences between the classical techniques of Fano, Le Cam, and Assouad, and the even larger disparity with the new techniques of \citet{foster2021statistical}, it is natural to ask whether there is a certain unification of all these methods.
-In addition to intellectual curiosity, one may hope that a unification leads to closing of the remaining gaps between the upper and lower bounds on the minimax value, as discussed in \citet{foster2021statistical, foster2023tight}.
-Moreover, bridging these gaps is expected to yield new insights into \cfn{upper bounds of?}various important model classes of interest.
-The present paper makes a number of contributions to these questions, as outlined below.
+Given the differences between the classical Assouad, Fano, and Le Cam methods, and the even larger disparity between these methods and the interactive decision making techniques of \citet{foster2021statistical,foster2023tight}, it is natural to ask whether there is a hope of unifying these lower bounds techniques.
+Beyond the fundamental nature of this question, there is hope that a unified understanding might lead to tighter lower bounds, or even inspire new algorithms and upper bounds; of particular interest is to close the remaining (estimation-based) gaps between the upper and lower bounds on the minimax rates for interactive decision making left open by \citet{foster2023tight}.